terramate-io/terramate/docs/cli/orchestration/run-commands-in-stacks.md

 This is useful when running destructive operations where dependent stacks need to remove their configuration before other stacks.

-A very good example here is the destroy operation of Terraform to destroy stacks in opposite order:
+An example use-case is the destroy operation of Terraform to destroy stacks in opposite order:

 ```hcl
 terramate run --reverse -- terraform destroy